-SMF, composed of all college students, meets each Wednesday evening to give reports on the work of former students and other missionaries and to pray for these servants of the Lord.
+SMF meets each Wednesday evening to give reports on the ministry work of former students and other missionaries and to pray for these servants of the Lord.
 Representatives of many missionary organizations actively engage in the program of the Student Missions Fellowship.
 In addition, prayer bands meet weekly to support various missionaries.